EPIC Adventures in Europe

 Day 7: Aquileia to Trieste

 80 km, 8 hours

 Zigzag crossing over the plains of Isonzo.
 In World War I, the area was Italy’s Verdun.
 About a dozen battles took place here with more than 1.2 million soldiers perishing.
-And as in Verdun, senseless human losses without any significant territorial gains.
+And as in Verdun, senseless human losses, but no significant territorial gains.
 Commemorative plaques and graves are reminders of the horrific past.We ascended down to the karst plains, then from Doberdo and onto Gorjansko in Slovenia.
 A complete change in scenery with dry fields, forests and hardly any villages.
 Quite a few hills up and down, the few pubs along the way were all shut or had closed for good because of the pandemic.
-A long ascent to the main road in Gorjansko.
-Lunch break at the only open restaurant before we rolled downhill for about 9 km to Trieste.
+Along ascent to the main road in Gorjansko.
+Lunch break at the only open restaurant before we roll downhill for about 9 km to Trieste.
 Great views over the Mediterranean Sea with the city and its harbour.
-So much tradition here although some areas appear neglected while others looked polished and renovated.
+So much tradition here although some areas appear neglected while others look polished and renovated.
 Shining palaces with supercharged stucco fronts, squares full of open-air restaurants, a lively old town with uphill winding alleys, the cathedral San Giusto halfway up the mountain.The city has a reputation of being Italy’s coffee capital.
 There are some truly marvellous 19th century coffee houses with their original art deco interior.
 Pasticceria La Bomboniera from 1836 deserves to be mentioned although there are at least half a dozen more.
 The Concorso d’Eleganza 2022 took place while we were in town.
-On the stately Piazza Unita d’Italia historic cars from seven decades added a lot of sparkle.
+On the stately Piazza Unita d’Italia historic cars from Seven decades added a lot of sparkle.
 But we have our bikes.
 Who needs a Lamborghini Miura or classic Alfa Romeos?

 Trieste.
-Piazza Unita d'Italia
+Piazza Unita D'Italia